MridulaMaddukuri/boilerplate-poetry-project/README.md

 Efficiently jumpstart your Python projects with boilerplate-poetry-project

-Purpose:
+**Purpose of this repository:**

-1. This can serve as a starting point for setting up your python repository
+1. **Streamline Project Setup:** This repository serves as a boilerplate to efficiently set up your Python project using Poetry for dependency management.
-2. Explains how to publish code as a python package to a private repository
+2. **Private Package Publishing:** Documents the process of publishing code as a Python package within a private repository (instructions not included but can be found in the Poetry documentation).

 # Getting Started